Understanding Hot Water Delivery

 - Testing heating elements and thermostats

-- Checking and replacing anode rod (prevents tank corrosion)
+- Checking and replacing the anode rod (prevents tank corrosion)

 - Inspecting pressure/temperature relief valves